Hindush

-Hindush (𐏃𐎡𐎯𐎢𐏁 Hidūš) (Note: Transcribed as Hiⁿdūš because the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindūš.) was an administrative division of the Achaemenid Empire in modern-day Pakistan.
+Hindush (𐏃𐎡𐎯𐎢𐏁) (Note: Transcribed as Hiⁿdūš because the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindūš.) was an administrative division of the Achaemenid Empire in the lower Indus Valley.
+Established after the Achaemenid conquest of the Indus Valley in the 6th century BCE, it is believed to have existed as a province for approximately two centuries, until it fell to the Macedonian Empire during the Indian campaign of Alexander the Great.
 According to the Greek historian Herodotus, it was the "easternmost province" governed by the Achaemenid dynasty.
-Established through the Persian conquest of the Indus Valley in the 6th century BCE, it is believed to have continued as a province for approximately two centuries, ending when it fell to the Macedonian Empire during the Indian campaign of Alexander the Great.